Cultured Guru Logo

 Long Fermented Sourdough Heart Shaped Cookies

-You can also long ferment these heart shaped sugar cookies to make them easier to digest.
-If digestibility concerns you, you’ll want to use an active, bubbly sourdough starter.
-Once you mix the cookie dough, divide it and wrap it, then ferment it in the fridge for 24-72 hours before you roll it out.
+You can also long ferment these heart-shaped sugar cookies to make them easier to digest.
+If digestibility concerns you, use an active, bubbly sourdough starter.
+Once you mix the cookie dough, divide it, wrap it, and ferment it in the fridge for 24-72 hours before rolling it out.

 Print